 1. Request to Server

 When someone visits your website, the first thing that happens is an HTTP request is sent from the client (browser) to the server.
-In this step there are a variety of factors that can introduce delays.
+In this step, there are a variety of factors that can introduce delays.
 Slow DNS lookup times could contribute to increased time for the request.
 If the server is located geographically far away, this can introduce latency in the distance the data has to travel.
 Also, if you have complex firewall rules this could increase routing time.
 And don’t forget the client’s internet speed.

 2. Server Processing

 After the request has been sent, the server now has to process it and generate a response.
-This could introduce a number of different delays such as slow database calls, too many 3rd party scripts, not caching your first response, badly optimized code or WordPress them, and inefficient server resources such as disk I/O or memory.
+This could introduce a number of different delays such as slow database calls, too many 3rd party scripts, not caching your first response, badly optimized code or theme, and inefficient server resources such as disk I/O or memory.